What is a PS Mentor?

 - Apply online during the window when applications are being accepted and list your top preferred mentors.

-- The program coordinator will match you with one of your mentor selections, and email you his/her contact info.
+- The program coordinator will match you with a mentor based on your preferences after the Mentor/Mentee Interview, and email you his/her contact info.

 - Send an introductory email to your mentor.